juice-shop/pwning-juice-shop/README.md

 ![OWASP Juice Shop logo](introduction/img/juice-shop_logo.png)

 This is the official companion guide to the __OWASP Juice Shop__ application.
-Being a web application with well over 30 intended security vulnerabilities, the OWASP Juice Shop is supposed to be the opposite of a _best practice_ or _template application_ for web developers: It is an awareness, training, demonstration and exercise tool for security risks
+Being a web application with 38+ intended security vulnerabilities, the OWASP Juice Shop is supposed to be the opposite of a _best practice_ or _template application_ for web developers: It is an awareness, training, demonstration and exercise tool for security risks